BrianHenryIE/bh-wc-filter-orders-by-coupon/README.md

 wp wc cot sync --allow-root
 ```

-This worked with no changes to the code.
+The filter no longer appears on the order page.

 ### Changelog